jiangyc2024/NumCSE/Testing/README.md

 binary you want.
 There should be solution, template, and tests.
 For example: run `./tests`.
 	(a) It's a good idea to change the student file
-	(in `EX/CodeExpert/template/EX_NAME.hpp`) to have the solution,
+	(in `EX/CodeExpert/template/EX_NAME.hpp`) to be the solution,
-	then re-run make as above and test the tests binary to see if all tests you wrote pass.
+	then run `make` again to ensure the tests pass on the correct answer.